YardenM2710/ontopo-carousel/README.md

 This is an image carousel i made in vue3 & scss without using UI libraries (Material, Quasar, Bootstrap, etc...)

+The Carousel data is being fetched from a Node js server

 Enjoy :)